HMB3/web_server_eg/README.md

-This puthon script creates an mock API that allows client-side interaction with an underlying database (adapted from https://www.freecodecamp.org/news/build-a-simple-json-api-in-python/).
+This python script creates an mock API that allows client-side interaction with an underlying database (adapted from https://www.freecodecamp.org/news/build-a-simple-json-api-in-python/).

 Here's an overview of the steps involved: